Go wild in the country

 It can be hard to entice children outside sometimes, with the lure of television, tablets, or, in the case of younger ones, the cries of ‘I’m too tired!’
 But there are plenty of enjoyable activities outside which are fun for the whole family to take part in and will help spark curiosity for the countryside or coast.

-Geocaching uses a mobile phone app to techniques to hide and find containers, called ‘geocaches’ or ‘caches’, at specific locations marked by coordinates all over the world.
+Geocaching uses a mobile phone app to hide and find containers, called ‘geocaches’ or ‘caches’, at specific locations marked by coordinates all over the world.
 There are often clues to help you.
 The caches can be very tiny and often hidden in the most ingenious places.
 You may want to take along tweezers and wipes!